-competitive tender: design, construction, servicing and maintenance of the new Neurosciences building at the Hôpital Sainte-Anne [Hospital] in Paris
+competitive tender: design, construction, servicing & maintenance of the new building at GHU Paris Psychiatrie & Neurosciences, Sainte-Anne (hospital)

 The proposed building organises the functions it provides according to an extremely detailed plan and a limited area of land.

 - the legibility of flows around a central core linking all the floor levels, from the ground floor to the top floor

 - The whole project is bathed in natural light due to 2 large patios around which the departments are arrayed

 - The link with the existing building is a structural axis which ensures fluidity of movement between departments

 |program||competitive tender: design, construction, servicing & maintenance of the new building at GHU Paris Psychiatrie & Neurosciences, Sainte-Anne (hospital)|